zubayer-talukder/Property_management_system/README.md

 - 🌍 **Multi-Currency Support**: Support for multiple currencies
 - 📊 **Analytics Dashboard**: Advanced reporting and insights
 - ☁️ **Cloud Sync**: Optional cloud storage integration
+- 💰 **Payment GateWay**: We will add Payment Gateway later
+- 📅 **Monthly Income View** : We will add full monthly income based on all of your month

 ### Enhancement Requests
 We welcome feature requests and contributions!
 The system is designed to be easily extensible.